Skip Navigation

 FAFSA for a Second Degree

-You would take the same steps to complete the FAFSA for your second degree as you did for your first.
-You will need to log in using your FSA ID and follow the prompts.
-One notable change to the way you will answer the questions, you will answer “Yes” for the following question “Will you have your first bachelor’s degree before you begin the 2022 - 2023 school year?”
-This answer will ensure that your school awards your financial aid appropriately.
-And unfortunately, that means it will eliminate your eligibility for the Federal Pell Grant.
+When completing the FAFSA for your second degree, you will follow the same steps as you did for your first.
+Sign in using your FSA ID and follow the provided prompts.
+One important change will be how you answer a specific question: "Will you have your first bachelor's degree before you begin the 2025 - 2026 school year?"
+In this case, you should answer "Yes" to ensure appropriate financial aid allocation from your school.
+However, please note that this will make you ineligible for the Federal Pell Grant.

 Type of Aid for a Second Undergraduate Degree